mylbuaa/MGCA-RAFFNet/README.md

 # MGCA-RAFFNet
-Code for the paper A Multi-Graph Cross-Attention based Region-Aware Feature Fusion Network using Multi-Template for MCI Diagnosis is coming soon.
+Code for the paper 'A Multi-Graph Cross-Attention based Region-Aware Feature Fusion Network using Multi-Template for Brain Disorder Diagnosis' is coming soon.
+Further details will be disclosed after the paper is accepted.

 # 1 Introduction